CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

-In every institution there are legal, contractual, structural and internal guidelines and guidelines that have to be observed from all directions.
+In every institution there are legal, contractual, structural and internal guidelines and guidelines that have to be observed from many different directions.
 Many of them have a direct or indirect impact on information security management.
 The requirements vary depending on industry, country and other conditions.
 For example, an authority is subject to other external regulations than a stock corporation.
 The management level of the institution must ensure compliance with the requirements through appropriate monitoring measures (New German: Compliance) and operate a compliance management system.

 The aim of compliance management is to have an overview of the various requirements of the individual areas of the institution at all times and to identify and implement suitable measures to avoid violations of these requirements.